Friends of the Chicago LGBT Hall of Fame will begin accepting nominations for 2024 in January, 2024.

-Induction into the Hall of Fame symbolizes that the recipient has made either (1) a single, far-reaching contribution or (2) significant long-term contributions to the quality of life of Chicago’s lesbian, gay, bisexual, and transgender communities or of the city of Chicago.
-The Hall of Fame also recognizes “friends of the community” and LGBT organizations (including businesses) that have made similar contributions to Chicago’s LGBT communities.
+Induction into the Hall of Fame symbolizes that the recipient has made either a single, far-reaching contribution or significant long-term contributions to the quality of life of Chicago’s LGBT community of the city of Chicago.
+The Hall of Fame also recognizes “friends of the community” and LGBT organizations and businesses that have made similar contributions to Chicago’s LGBT community.

-The nominee must have made either (1) a single far-reaching contribution or (2) significant long-term contributions to the quality of life of Chicago’s lesbian, gay, bisexual, and transgender communities or of the city of Chicago.
+The nominee must have made either (1) a single far-reaching contribution or (2) significant long-term contributions to the quality of life of Chicago’s LGBT community or of the city of Chicago.
 Posthumous nominations are encouraged.

-- Individual nominees are or have been members of Chicago’s LGBT communities.
+- Individual nominees are or have been members of Chicago’s LGBT community.

-- Organizational nominees are LGBT organizations (business or nonprofit) that have made single far-reaching or significant long-term contributions to Chicago’s LGBT communities or to the city of Chicago.
+- Organizational nominees are LGBT organizations (business or nonprofit) that have made single far-reaching or significant long-term contributions to Chicago’s LGBT community or the city of Chicago.

-- “Friend of the Community” nominees are non–lesbian-, non–gay-, non–bisexual-, and non–transgender-identified individuals and organizations who have made single far-reaching or significant long-term contributions to Chicago’s LGBT communities.
+- “Friend of the Community” nominees are non–lesbian-, non–gay-, non–bisexual-, and non–transgender-identified allies and organizations who have made single far-reaching or significant long-term contributions to Chicago’s LGBT community.

-THE NOMINEE WILL BE JUDGED ON THE BASIS OF ONE OR MORE OF THE FOLLOWING CRITERIA, WHICH MUST BE DOCUMENTED IN THE NOMINATION SUPPORTING MATERIALS:
+THE NOMINEE WILL BE JUDGED ON ONE OR MORE OF THE FOLLOWING CRITERIA, WHICH MUST BE DOCUMENTED IN THE NOMINATION SUPPORTING MATERIALS:

-- His/her/its/their work and/or contribution(s) in one (or more) of the following areas:
+- Their work and/or contribution(s) in one (or more) of the following areas:

-- A unique achievement of far-reaching and historical importance having an impact on Chicago’s LGBT communities and/or the city of Chicago.
+- A unique achievement of far-reaching and historical importance having an impact on Chicago’s LGBT community and/or the city of Chicago.

 - Active participation in groups, organizations, and/or coalitions.